Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-The most significant power that any person can possess in life is the ability to choose.
+The most vital power that any person can possess in life is the ability to choose.
 There is tremendous power in being able to make the right decisions because, shortly, you will prosper.
-We were born and given the power to have the option of what class of life we will live, and what kind of person we chose to grow up to be.
+We were born and given the power to have the option of what class of life we will live, and what kind of person we grew up to be.

-Sometimes people make excuses for their downfall and state it just a result of how their parents raise or treat them or a product of their environment.
-However, making excuses and choosing to blame others is the reason you failed as you are a result of the choices you make every day.
+Sometimes people make excuses for their downfall and state it just because of how their parents raise or treat them or a product of their environment.
+However, making excuses and choosing to blame others is the reason you failed as you result from the choices you make every day.

 - We can choose how we will reflect our surroundings, or if we affect our environment.

 - We can opt to be happy or miserable and unhappy

 - We can accept hard times or in what way we react to hard times in our life, with positivity for a positive outcome.

 - We can make our own choices and accept responsibility for our actions or blame others for our lacking accountability failures.

 - We can be a victor or take on the role of an injured victim.